Bavand dynasty: Kayusiyya line

 This period saw the rapid Islamization of the native population of Tabaristan.
 Although the majority accepted Sunni Islam, Shi'ism also spread, especially in Amul and the neighbouring areas of Astarabad and Gurgan.
 Thus, in 864, a Zaydi Alid, Hasan ibn Zayd, was invited to Tabaristan, and with support from the Daylamites took over control of the province.
 The Bavandids remained steadfastly opposed to the Alid dynasty throughout its existence, and Qarin's grandson Rustam I was to pay with his life for this: in 895, the Alid supporter Rafi' ibn Harthama tortured him to death.
 The Sunni Samanids drove out the Alids in 900, but in 914 a relative of Hasan ibn Zayd, Hasan al-Utrush, managed to drive out the Samanids, restore Alid control over the province, and force even the Bavandids and Karinids to accept his rule.

 The history of the Bavandis is detailed in the works of Ibn Isfandiar and Mar'ashi which belong to the genre of local histories that gained popularity in Iran after 1000 AD.
 We know that they were related to the Ziyarid dynasty, through the marriage of Mardanshah, the father of Ziyar, to the daughter of one of the Bavandi kings.
-The prominence of the Bavandi kings apparently continued throughout the Seljuq and Mongol period.
+The prominence of the Bavandi kings apparently continued throughout the Seljuq and Mongol periods.
 One of their greatest kings, Shah Ghazi Rustam, is reported to have seriously defeated the Ismailis who were gaining prominence in Tabaristan and to have made significant progress in consolidating power in the Caspian provinces.

 After the Mongol conquest, the Bavandis continued to rule as local strongmen of Tabaristan and sometimes Dailam.
 Their power was finally brought down around 1350 when Kiya Afrasiyab of the Afrasiyab dynasty, themselves an offshoot of the Bavandis, managed to kill Hasan II of Tabaristan, the last of the mainline Bavandi kings.

 Culture

 The Bavandids stressed their lineage with the Sasanian Empire.
-As late as the early 13th-century, their coronation customs were assumed to go back to the remote past, as depicted thorough by the 13th-century Iranian historian Ibn Isfandiyar;
+As late as the early 13th-century, their coronation customs were assumed to go back to the remote past, as depicted thoroughly by the 13th-century Iranian historian Ibn Isfandiyar;